 The dark contour on the jawline above is evident on this picture also.
 The picture below has less dark contour because she already has a oval face.

-The pictures to the right show the highlighting technique very well especially the far right on top.
+The pictures above show the highlighting technique very well especially the far right on top.
 The bottom left shows the start of the blending process.
 The final far right bottom photo shows the amazing difference as opposed to the first picture.
 The right wig styled properly can also make your face appear thinner.

 I hope Micki Finn’s makeup for crossdressers is helpful for you and you are happy with the results.